-Ukrainians have largely moved away from the Ukrainian Orthodox Church (UOC) – which sits under the Moscow Patriarchate – since the invasion, with a majority now following a Kyiv-led Church that adheres to a different calendar.
+Ukrainians have largely moved away from the Ukrainian Orthodox Church (UOC) – which sits under the Moscow Patriarchate – since the full-scale invasion, with a majority now following a Kyiv-led Church that adheres to a different calendar.

 People walk at Kyiv-Pechersk Lavra, also known as the Kyiv Monastery of the Caves, a historical Eastern Orthodox Christian monastery in Kyiv, on March 24, 2023.
 The aurthorities ordered the monks to leave the Kyiv-Pechersk Lavra on March 29, 2023 because of its affiliation with the Russian Orthodox Church.
 (Photo by Genya SAVILOV / AFP)